exercism/v3/languages/csharp/exercises/concept/constants/.docs/after.md

 #### const

-The `const` modifier can be (and generally should be) applied to any field where its value is known at compile time and will not change during the lifetime of the program.
+The [`const`][constants] modifier can be (and generally should be) applied to any field where its value is known at compile time and will not change during the lifetime of the program.

 ```csharp
 private const int num = 1729;